Body found in search for Nicola Bulley

 The 45-year-old mother-of-two has been missing since January 27.

-A body has been found in the River Wyre during the search for missing mother-of-two Nicola Bulley, Lancashire Police has said.
+A body has been found in the River Wyre near where mother-of-two Nicola Bulley went missing

+Lancashire Constabulary said a formal identification is yet to be carried out but the 45-year-old mortgage adviser’s family have been informed.

-The 45-year-old mortgage adviser vanished in St Michael’s on Wyre while walking her dog after dropping her daughters, aged six and nine, at school on January 27.
+The body was found around a mile from where Ms Bulley was last seen walking her dog in St Michael’s on Wyre after dropping her daughters, aged six and nine, at school on January 27.

-A Lancashire Police spokesman said officers were called to reports of a body in the river close to Rawcliffe Road at around 11.35am on Sunday.
+A police spokesman said officers were called to reports of a body in the river close to Rawcliffe Road at around 11.35am on Sunday.

-A statement said: “An underwater search team and specialist officers have subsequently attended the scene, entered the water and have sadly recovered a body.
+“An underwater search team and specialist officers have subsequently attended the scene, entered the water and have sadly recovered a body,” a statement said.

 “No formal identification has yet been carried out, so we are unable to say whether this is Nicola Bulley at this time.